 A typical Day of a Business Analyst

-A prospective business analyst is always inquisitive to know what a typical day of a business analyst is like.
-So, let us review a typical day of Robin who is a senior business analyst, works in a multinational organization and on a million dollar project.
+Any prospective business analyst is always inquisitive to know what a typical day of a professional business analyst is like.
+So, let us review a typical day of Robin who is a ‘Senior Business Analyst’ working in a multinational organization and on a million dollar project.

 9:00 a.m: Robin’s day starts at around 9 am with a cup of coffee in his hand and eyes busy scanning the emails he has got.
 ‘It’s always good to go over the emails first as it sets the tone for the day’, he says.
 Once he has scoured the emails, he begins segregating them into the ones needing immediate attention and archiving the others.
-The next hour is spent in answering emails, giving replies and solving queries.
+The next hour is spent on answering emails, giving replies and solving queries.

-10:30 a.m : Its 10:30 am now and it’s time for the daily scrum meeting.
+10:30 A.M: It’s 10:30 am now and it’s time for the daily scrum meeting.
 Since Robin works in an agile environment, his team gathers for 15 minutes and quickly discusses the issues encountered and tasks for the day amongst the team members.
-Its 10:50 now and robin is busy preparing himself for the 11:00 am meeting with the subject matter experts and user experience professionals.
-The next hour is spent in discussing solutions to business issues, assessing the viability of the solution and deciding the user interface.
-Post the completion of the meeting, robin sends meeting minutes to the attendees and sums up the conversation.
-‘Minutes of meeting helps in delegating responsibilities and aids follow ups’, observes Robin.
+It’s 10:50 now and Robin is busy preparing himself for the 11:00 am meeting with the subject matter experts and user experience professionals.
+The next hour is spent on discussing solutions to business issues, assessing the viability of the solution and deciding the user interface.
+Post the completion of the meeting, Robin sends meeting minutes to the attendees and sums up the conversation.
+‘Minutes of meeting helps in delegating responsibilities and aids follow-ups’, observes Robin.

-2:30 p.m : The day is half past for robin and he gears himself for the 3 pm video conference with the functional and delivery managers located halfway around the world.
+2:30 P.M: The day is half past for Robin and he gears himself for the 3 pm video conference with the functional and delivery managers located halfway around the world.
 The meeting involves showcasing the newly developed software which will bolster the organization position in the market and help achieve its strategic goals.
-After the meeting, Robin receives acknowledgements and is congratulated on successfully capturing the requirements, assisting in developing and testing the application and deployment activities of the software.
+After the meeting, Robin receives acknowledgments and is congratulated on successfully capturing the requirements, assisting in developing and testing the application and deployment activities of the software.

-6:00 p.m : At 6 pm robin is ready to leave when he is asked by his manager to review the business requirement document (BRD) of a new project which is prepared by a new business analyst in the organization.
+6:10 P.M: At 6 pm Robin is ready to leave when he is asked by his manager to review the business requirement document (BRD) of a new project which is prepared by a new business analyst in the organization.
 Robin conducts a thorough evaluation of the document, corrects some errors and shares the updated document with his project manager.
 He then shares his findings with the new business analyst, gives him some tips for clear and concise documentation and encourages him to perform better.
 ‘Nothing is more important than comprehensive yet crisp documentation.
 A business analyst should strive for clarity in communications’, he ponders.

-The above write up was a brief snapshot of the day to day activities of a business analyst.
+The above write up is a brief snapshot of the day to day activities of a business analyst.
 However, if you want to understand and learn more about the business analyst role and deep dive in the areas/verticals they work in, then visit this in-depth article on the complete job description of a business analyst.